varvet/serenade.js/reference/define_property.md

 multiple updates to the same property into triggering only a single change event.

+If this option is not given, the value is taken from `Serenade.async`.

 ### changed: true|false|function(old, new) { return Boolean }

 This property controls when change events are triggered for a given property.
 If the option is set to `false` change events are never triggered for this property.
 The default is `true` which always triggers a change event.

-If a function is given the function receives the value of the property the last time a change event was triggered, as well as the current value.
+If a function is given, the function receives the value of the property the last time a change event was triggered, as well as the current value.
 If the function returns a truthy value, the change event will be triggered.

+### cache: true|false

+When `true` and the `get` option is given, the value of the property is cached.
+This is useful if the computation done by `get` is expensive.
+The cache is expired whenever a change event for this property is triggered.

 ## The property accessor